I'm not big on social media, but one of the reasons I remain on Twitter is to follow people like Jonathan Thomas. Yep,

 The CryptO'pinion?

-Recovery is technically impressive and a damn good shoot 'em up.
+Recovery is technically impressive and a damn good shooter.
 It slaps the faces of those lazy programmers who said the ST cannot scroll.
-However, the gameplay could be better, each stage feels overly long with zillions of frantic 'aliens' constantly buzzing about.
-This static style doesn't progress so it gets samey after a while.
-Also, our weapons cannot be upgraded which is a massive disappointment but not as much as having no bosses to fight.
+Sadly, the gameplay could be better, as each stage feels excessively long, and that static style lacks progression and becomes monotonous after a while.
+Furthermore, the inability to upgrade our weapons is a significant disappointment, but not as much as the absence of bosses to fight.

-I'm sure you can tell that this isn't the greatest shoot 'em up but it's far from the worst.
 I've enjoyed blasting through some fella's intimate body parts all in the name of science fiction.
 Recovery is definitely worth booting up for a quick game or two - especially to see who can survive the longest!!
-Good luck with that because you will deffinetly need it.

 Check out my screenshots before deciding whether to download for hard disk or floppy...

-RTG is basically a funky take on Defender where Mechanauts have forced scientists into slavery.
-We've gotta rescue each of these guys which means jumping into a spaceship to skim the surface of 50 psychedelic worlds.
-At great speed!!
+RTG is a spin on Defender, where Mechanauts have forced scientists into slavery.
+We've gotta rescue each of these guys, which means jumping into a spaceship to skim the surface of 50 psychedelic worlds.

 Wanna see the first bunch of screenshots?
 Then wait no longer because here they are...